Skip navigation - Jump to main content

 - Service Period: 12 months

-- AHR approval not required prior to OPUS entry.
+- Required Approvals: AHR approval required prior to OPUS entry

 New Appointment Details

 - Educational/Experience Requirements: This is an instructional title that may be conferred on persons who have special instructional roles.

 - Original Dean/Chancellor's letter to President recommending appointment should include:

 - Start date and service period

 - Original Chair/Director's letter to Dean/Chancellor recommending appointment should include:

 - Visa documents, if applicable

 - Background check documents, if applicable